-Debt Consolidation Loans Can Hurt Your Credit, But They're Only Temporary.
-When consolidating debt, your credit is checked, which can lower your credit rating.
+When you consolidate your debt, your credit is checked, which can lower your credit rating.
 Consolidating multiple accounts into a single loan can also lower your credit utilization rate, which can also hurt your rating.
 Payment history represents approximately 35% of your credit score.
 If you already have a strong history of on-time payments, debt consolidation may not affect this aspect of your credit score.

 But if consolidating your debts into a new loan at a lower interest rate will make it easier for you to make timely payments, debt consolidation could help improve your credit score in the long term.If you get a consolidation loan and keep making more purchases with credit, you probably won't be able to pay off your debt.
 If you have problems with credit, consider contacting a credit counselor first.
 When you apply for a new credit account to consolidate the debt, the lender will check your credit, which will lead to a so-called hard consultation on your credit report.
 Each firm consultation can temporarily lower your credit score by up to five points, as lenders consider new credit applications as a sign of risk.A bankruptcy filing, on the other hand, definitely hurts your credit scores.

 The damage you will cause depends, in large part, on how good your credit was before you applied.
 If you are delinquent on many accounts before filing your return, your credit will already be in disrepair.
 If you later file for bankruptcy, your score will drop, but not as much as if your credit was good before filing for bankruptcy.If you file for bankruptcy when your credit is good, your score will suffer much more after filing.
 Depending on the type of bankruptcy case you file, the filing can stay on your credit reports for seven to ten years.